ryandaniels/ansible-role-iptables-docker-swarm/README.md

 See also: <https://ryandaniels.ca/blog/secure-docker-with-iptables-firewall-and-ansible/>
 And about Docker's use of the INPUT chain: <https://ryandaniels.ca/blog/docker-iptables-input-chain/>

-Currently tested and working on CentOS/RHEL 7.
+Currently tested and working on:

+* CentOS/RHEL 7
+* Ubuntu 18.04
+* Ubuntu 20.04

 ## Features